 Color Temperature: What it is and How to Manage it

 Light sources, from the sun to lamps, release a color temperature in Kelvin.
 While our eyes can adjust to the light, our cameras remain sensitive to it.
 Ever notice a video or photograph of something indoors with an unusual blue hue?
 Or something outdoors that looked oddly orange?
 This usually means the camera was not set to the appropriate color temperature for the environment.
 Understanding these subtle technical details will set the groundwork for a successful video.
-And knowing how to adjust these color temperature levels in post-production (and during production with the right camera settings) is the topic of this Reel Rebel video.
+And knowing how to adjust these color temperature levels in post-production (and during production with the right camera settings).

 Video cameras needs to know the color temperature of light you are using in order to obtain the most realistic and quality representation of your shot.
 While it may be tempting to utilize the auto setting on the camera, its a much better idea to manage the color temperature yourself.